EOSC-synergy/sqaaas-step-action/README.md

 ## `tool`

 **required** The name of the tool to be executed within the step.
+Tools currently supported are:
+- `commands`: executes bash command/s
+- Python's tools: `pytest` and `tox`

-This tool shall be supported in the [SQAaaS tooling](https://github.com/eosc-synergy/sqaaas-tooling)
+Note: support for new tools shall be aligned with the [SQAaaS tooling](https://github.com/eosc-synergy/sqaaas-tooling)

 ## `container`